OpenMoonRay/openmoonray-docs/docs/user-reference/tools/moonray.md

 	“4,7-8,1-3”	->	1 2 3 4 7 8
 ```

+Combination of “-socketAffinity” and “-cpuAffinity” options
-If you specify both “-socketAffinity” and “-cpuAffinity”, “-cpuAffinity” option overwrites the info, and “-socketAffinity” definition is ignored.
+* If you specify both “-socketAffinity” and “-cpuAffinity”, “-cpuAffinity” option overwrites the info, and “-socketAffinity” definition is ignored.<br>
+* If you specify only "-socketAffinity" option, MoonRay is attached to the cores using "-socketAffinity" options setting and ignores "-cpuAffinity" option info.<br>
-If you don’t specify the "-socketAffinity" option, moonray tries to use the "-cpuAffinity" option setting.
+* If you don’t specify the "-socketAffinity" option, moonray tries to use the "-cpuAffinity" option setting.<br>
-If you specify "-cpuAffinity -1", this disables the CPU affinity control.
+* If you specify "-cpuAffinity -1", this disables the CPU affinity control.
 This is the current default.
 (This means if you don’t specify both "-socketAffinity" and "-cpuAffinity", CPU affinity control is disabled.)

 ### Checkpoint Rendering